-In addition, an Emulator Processor (EP) and a Foreign Disk Processor (FDP) can be linked to the DPS 4 system bus, which is capable of supporting up to 5 physical processors.
+In addition, an Emulator Processor (EP) and a Foreign Disk Processor (FDP) can be linked to the DPS 4 system bus, which is capable of supporting up to six physical processors (or logic blocks).

 The Interior Decor Processor (IDP) fetches and executes each program instruction.
-Its microinstruction set is a superset of the Level 62 instruction set; thus full program compatibility at object code level is assured.
+Its microinstruction set is a superset of the Level 62 instruction set; thus full program compatibility at the object-code level is assured.

-The IDP has two levels yielding relative performance measurements equivalent to 120,000 or 191,000 instructions per second.
-A maximum of two IDPs can be linked to the DPS 4 bus, boosting performance to 348,000 instructions per second.
+The IDP has three levels yielding relative performance measurements of 1.0, 1.3 times, or 2.1 times that of the top of the line 62/35.
+A maximum of two IDPs can be linked to the DPS 4 bus, boosting performance to 3.8 times times the 62/35.